Godzilla (1998 film): Response from Toho

 Veteran Godzilla actors Haruo Nakajima and Kenpachiro Satsuma, as well as Shusuke Kaneko (who would later direct Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack), were also critical of the film and its character.
 Nakajima stated "its face looks like an iguana and its body and limbs look like a frog".
 Satsuma walked out of a screening of the film at fan convention G-Con '98 in Chicago, stating, "it's not Godzilla, it doesn't have his spirit".
 Toho publicist Yosuke Ogura later called TriStar's design a "disaster."

 TriStar's Godzilla was considered so different that the term GINO (Godzilla In Name Only) was coined by critic and Godzilla fan Richard Pusateri to distinguish the character apart from Toho's Godzilla.
 Kaneko pondered on the treatment the character was given by the studio, stating, "It is interesting [that] the US version of Godzilla runs about trying to escape missiles...
 Americans seem unable to accept a creature that cannot be put down by their arms."
-In 2004, Toho began trademarking future incarnations of TriStar's Godzilla as "Zilla" for future appearances.
-This decision was made by producer Shōgo Tomiyama and Godzilla: Final Wars director Ryuhei Kitamura because they felt Emmerich's film "took the God out of Godzilla" by portraying the character like a mere animal.
-The name "Zilla" was chosen for the character by Tomiyama as a satirical take on counterfeit Godzilla products that use "Zilla" as a suffix.
-The character has since appeared in other media as "Zilla".
 Nicholas Raymond from Screen Rant described Toho's subsequent treatment of TriStar's Godzilla as "a clear sign that Toho doesn't regard the 1998 Godzilla as the King of the Monsters.
 It would appear that to them, he's just a giant lizard."

+In 2004, a new iteration of TriStar's Godzilla was featured in Toho's 2004 film Godzilla: Final Wars as "Zilla".
+Producer Shōgo Tomiyama and director Ryuhei Kitamura said the name was chosen because they felt Emmerich's film "took the God out of Godzilla" by portraying the character like a mere animal.
+Tomiyama also said that the name was a satirical take on counterfeit Godzilla products that use "Zilla" as a suffix.
+That incarnation of the TriStar's Godzilla has since appeared in various media under the "Zilla" trademark.
+However, the variants appearing in the 1998 film and Godzilla: The Series continue to use the "Godzilla" copyright and trademark.

+In 2024, filmmaker Takashi Yamazaki, director and writer of Toho's 2023 film Godzilla Minus One, spoke favorably of the 1998 film.
+He felt that on its own merits, the 1998 film is "fun" and "quite well executed" and was technologically a huge achievement but understood why some are hesitant to consider it part of the franchise.
+Yamazaki also refuted the misconception that the 1998 film was allegedly responsible for the franchise's box office decline in Japan, stating "it had been in decline for years" by the time that the 1998 film was released.